Dagmar Oakland: Marriage

-In 1919, she married Captain Garnette Rotan, who served with distinction in World War I. Their romance began in 1917 when Oakland was playing in a Broadway theater production.
+In 1919, she married Captain Garnette Rotan, who served with distinction in World War I and later wrote as a theatre critic under the name Pierre de Rohan.
+Their romance began in 1917 when Oakland was playing in a Broadway theater production.
+They divorced in 1925.
 The actress became engaged to English actor Thomas Oliver Neville Clark.
 Clark was deported from America in June 1935 because he overstayed his visitor's permit.

-Vivian met and married actor John Murry.
-The couple had a daughter named Joan.
-They continued their careers in movies and relocated to southern California.
-The Murry's operated a small bookshop on Ventura Boulevard in the 1940s.
-Dagmar Oakland died in Burbank, California, in 1989.